Let’s continue our rediscovery of the efficiency of learning methods.

 Though there is evidence of benefit when imagery is used for just one sentence, a study of this method using long text found that imagery use in text learning had no noticeable benefit on high school students.

-Overall imagery use for text learning receives a low utility score because of its variability in result, and the fact that it only works for short image-friendly text.
+Overall imagery use for text learning receives a low utility score because of its variability in results, and the fact that it only works for short image-friendly text.
 Additionally, a large amount of training is required to use the method.

 Imagery of text material tips: To make the most of imagery, make sure that the images are extremely memorable.
-It can help to draw out the concept on paper and then visually taking a picture with your head.
+It can help to draw out the concept on paper and then visually take a picture with your head.